m4rkl1u/AutoEncoder/README.md

 AutoEncoder
 ===========

-auto encode to deep learning
+a auto encoder, a path to deep learning